databricks/terraform-provider-databricks/docs/guides/aws-private-link-workspace.md

 ## Configure workspace

-For a workspace to support any of the PrivateLink connectivity scenarios, the workspace must be created with an attached [databricks_mws_private_access_settings] resource (../resources/mws_private_access_settings.md)
+For a workspace to support any of the PrivateLink connectivity scenarios, the workspace must be created with an attached [databricks_mws_private_access_settings](../resources/mws_private_access_settings.md) resource.

 The credentials ID which is referenced below is one of the attributes which is created as a result of configuring the cross-account IAM role, which Databricks uses to orchestrate EC2 resources.
 The credentials are created via [databricks_mws_credentials](https://registry.terraform.io/providers/databrickslabs/databricks/latest/docs/resources/mws_credentials).
 Similarly, the storage configuration ID is obtained from the [databricks_mws_storage_configurations](https://registry.terraform.io/providers/databrickslabs/databricks/latest/docs/resources/mws_storage_configurations) resource.